 A keen researcher of cameras and images, Ron was the founder member of the Photographic Collectors Club of Great Britain in 1977.

 Ron currently spends all of his retirement time managing the Victorian Image Collection and researching into Victorian cartes de visite and cabinet cards.
-The collection currently holds nearly 100,000 Victorian/Edwardian photographs, over 9,000 of which were dated at the time that they were taken.
+The collection currently holds well over 100,000 Victorian/Edwardian photographs, over 10,000 of which were dated at the time that they were taken.

 Ron has written many articles on cartes de visite and on dating photographs and has had them published in specialist magazines.
 Some are available on this website at Free Downloads.

 Additionally, projects have involved providing Victorian photographs and related information for many published books, magazine articles, TV programmes and company advertisements including images for the BBC series ‘Who Do You Think You Are?’ – the Fiona Bruce story.

 - Photographic Collectors Compendium, page 5, – A short history of the first 10 years of the Photographic Collectors Club of Great Britain PCCGB (1987)

 - Photographica World no. 104, page 34, Cartomania – collecting cartes de visite (2003/issue 2)

 - Photographica World no. 107, page 34, Cartomania – Victorian photographer marketing techniques (2004/issue 1)

 - Photographica World no. 110, page 12, Cartomania – photographic studios illustrated on Victorian photographic mounts (2004/issue 4)